omnetpp/docs.omnetpp.org/tictoc/index.md

 The `source` key specifies the signal we want our statistic to attach to.
 The `record` key can be used to tell what should be done with the received data.
-In our case we sepcify that each value must be saved in a vector file (vector) and also we need to calculate min,max,mean,count etc. (stats).
+In our case we specify that each value must be saved in a vector file (vector) and also we need to calculate min,max,mean,count etc. (stats).
 (NOTE: `stats` is just a shorthand for min, max, mean, sum, count, etc.) With this step we have finished our model.